Configuration & Settings

 Locale

-This is a technical option that should only be used on advice from Cardett Associates.
+This is a technical option that should only be used on advice from AQT NZ.

 This specifies the Windows Locale to be used for the AQT session.
 By default this is blank, so AQT runs under the default Locale for the machine.